Harry Hay: After Mattachine: 1953 to 1969

 Fascinated by spirituality, they regularly attended events of the Council on Religion and the Homosexual, and despite his anti-military stance, Hay became Chairman of the Los Angeles Committee to Fight Exclusion of Homosexuals from the Armed Forces, taking part in the group's motorcade protest through the city.
 Attempting to gain greater visibility for the gay rights cause, he made appearances on local media, such as The Joe Pyne Show.
 Hay and Burnside also took part in research and fundraising for the Committee for Traditional Indian Land and Life, attending the first North American Traditional Indian conference at Tonawanda, New York state, in 1967.
-In June 1969, the Stonewall riots in New York marked a move toward a more radical and militant approach among gay rights activists; Hay however stated that "I wasn't impressed by Stonewall, because of all the open gay projects we had done throughout the sixties in Los Angeles.
+In June 1969, the Stonewall riots in New York City marked a move toward a more radical and militant approach among gay rights activists; Hay however stated that "I wasn't impressed by Stonewall, because of all the open gay projects we had done throughout the sixties in Los Angeles.
 As far as we were concerned, Stonewall meant that the East Coast was catching up."
 The riot led to the emergence of the Gay Liberation Front (GLF), with Hay and Burnside involving themselves in the early development of its Los Angeles chapter in December 1969.
 Hay was elected its first chairperson, organising pickets of homophobic establishments, holding a one-day "Gay-In" in Griffith Park and "funky dances" at Troupers Hall to challenge the legal restrictions on same-sex dancing.

 Later life

 New Mexico and the Radical Faeries: 1971 to 1979

-In May 1971, Hay and Burnside moved to San Juan Pueblo in New Mexico, taking their kaleidoscope factory with them.
-However, in June 1973 an accidental fire destroyed their kaleidoscope factory and mail order inventory, leaving them without a livelihood.
+In May 1971, Hay and Burnside moved to the San Juan Pueblo in New Mexico, taking their kaleidoscope factory with them.
+However, in June 1973, an accidental fire destroyed their kaleidoscope factory and mail order inventory, leaving them without a livelihood.
 In New Mexico, Hay once again took part in activism; he volunteered for a radical newspaper, El Grito (The Cry), which aimed at a Chicano readership.
 In 1975, he took a leading role in a water rights campaign to prevent the federal government from damming the Rio Grande.
-Local activists argued that it would devastate local farmland while benefitting the wealthy land owner Richard Cook, whose own land would be made fertile by the dam and who owned the company that were due to construct it.
+Local activists argued that it would devastate local farmland while benefitting the wealthy land owner Richard Cook, whose own land would be made fertile by the dam and who owned the company that was due to construct it.
 Hay organised the publication of literature on the subject, forming an umbrella activist group, and building it into a national campaign through the Nation-Wide Friends of the Rio Grande.
 The campaign was ultimately successful as the government rejected the plans in 1976.
-During the campaign, his mother died although he had been unable to return to Los Angeles for her memorial service.
+During the campaign, his mother died, and he was unable to return to Los Angeles for her memorial service.